Golf and Parkinson’s Disease – Dr Anne-Marie Wills

 Dr Anne-Marie Wills, Assistant Professor of Neurology at Massachusetts General Hospital and Harvard University, USA, has been conducting research into the effects of activity on Parkinson’s Disease patients.

-This common chronic disease affects 1-2 in 1000 people worldwide, Wills’ impression was that the Parkinson’s disease patients she saw who engaged with golf fared better than those that did not.
+This common chronic disease affects 1-2 in 1000 people worldwide, and Wills’ impression is that the Parkinson’s disease patients she sees who engage with golf fared better than those that did not.

 As a result, she has designed and is undertaking a study comparing golf with Tai Chi in terms of strength and balance [results will be reported when available].